oevkaya/DataViz-Booklet/README.md

-# Modern Polars
+# Data Visualization Booklet

-The repository for the [Modern Polars](https://kevinheavey.github.io/modern-polars/) book.
+This repository includes the necessary materials for the Data Visualization Booklet created by

+- Ozan Evkaya
+- Selin Aytan
+- Idil Tuzkaya

+during summer 2025, under the Erasmus+ internship visiting